 We believe we must unite and fight to secure the following demands:

-A moratorium on all evictions, foreclosures, rents and debt collections with no penalties or interest accruing.
+1. A moratorium on all evictions, foreclosures,and rent and debt collections with no penalties or interest accruing.

-A jobs protection act, to ensure that all businesses receiving government loans protect the positions of workers who must stay home to care for family, or due to considerations of public and personal safety.
+4. A jobs protection act to ensure that all businesses receiving government loans protect the positions of workers who must stay home to care for family, or due to considerations of public and personal safety.